 Pack a Lunch the Night Before

 This isn’t just for efficiency purposes, but financial purposes as well.
 I don’t have time to make lunch built into my morning routine.
 If I were to make lunch in the morning, it would throw off my schedule and make me late.
-But what’s more likely is that if we don’t have lunch prepared already, we’ll just go out to lunch.
-I would rather limit the money we spend on lunches.
-When we cook, we almost always have leftovers, For when we don’t, we do keep some food in the house to throw together for lunch (but do it the night before).
+But what’s more likely is that if I don’t have lunch prepared already, I’ll just go out to lunch or order something at my desk.
+I would rather limit the money I spend on lunches.
+I plan my lunches for the week before I do my grocery shopping each weekend, and make my lunch each night for the following day.

 Are you a morning person?
 What are your tips for a seamless morning?